 Defense lawyer Bruce Jacobs claimed that beyond matching columns and fields and using a checklist to confirm receipt of key documents, the servicer did not verify details in the files.
-Miami-Dade Circuit Judge Beatrice Butchko vetoed Ocwen Financial Corp.’s banking records and left out its testimony after discovering the loan servicer failed to verify its predecessor’s records in a foreclosure case.
-Butchko allowed an involuntary dismissal in HSBC Bank USA’s suit against Miami homeowner Joseph Buset, whose loan was initially serviced by Litton Loan Servicing LP, which Ocwen acquired in 2011.
+Miami-Dade Circuit Judge Beatrice Butchko vetoed Ocwen Financial Corp.’s banking records.
+And, she left out its testimony.
+This was after discovering the loan servicer failed to verify its predecessor’s records in a foreclosure case.
+Butchko allowed an involuntary dismissal in HSBC Bank USA’s suit against Miami homeowner Joseph Buset.
+His loan was initially serviced by Litton Loan Servicing LP, which Ocwen acquired in 2011.

-Butchko had to select how to treat loan documents that became part of Ocwen’s business records but remained subject to hearsay objections unless the company could show it independently confirmed the data after transferring the loans.
-She considered evidence on Ocwen’s boarding process — the procedure by which financial services companies transfer account data from one lenders’ management system to another once trading loan portfolios.
-Witnesses for lenders in foreclosure cases must show they did independent fact-checking to qualify their files as business records and not hearsay.
-To achieve this, HSBC called four-year Ocwen employee Sherry Keeley to testify about the servicer’s business loan boarding practices and procedures.
+Butchko had to select how to treat loan documents that became part of Ocwen’s business records.
+But, they remained subject to hearsay objections.
+This is unless the company could show it independently confirmed the data after transferring the loans.
+She considered evidence on Ocwen’s boarding process.
+This is the procedure by which financial services companies transfer account data.
+The data gets transferred from one lenders’ management system to another once trading loan portfolios.
+Witnesses for lenders in foreclosure cases must show they did independent fact-checking.
+They must do this in order to qualify their files as business records and not hearsay.
+To achieve this, HSBC called an employee to testify.
+It was four-year Ocwen employee Sherry Keeley who testified about the servicer’s business loan boarding practices and procedures.

 “I have done this investigation for a long time,” he said, noting, “The appellate courts are going under this presumption that there is some type of meaningful auditing and verification.”
 But Jacobs maintained, “You just heard it from a lawyer who knows how to properly phrase the questions that she’s basically testifying to all — all of this is still hearsay.”
 Butchko was left weighing how to treat Ocwen’s post-acquisition files.